-I recently wrote an article entitled Finance Transformation: From Efficiency to Effectiveness where I recommended CFOs to identify the business problem first before investing in that new shiny piece of technology.
-These days there is a lot of talk about digital transformation and the potential of new technology to deliver huge results.
+In one of my articles, Finance Transformation: From Efficiency to Effectiveness, I recommended CFOs to first identify a business problem before investing in a new shiny piece of technology.
+Today, there is so much talk about digital transformation and the immense potential of new technologies to drive business performance.

-With a plethora of tools available on the market and all promising to deliver better results, the biggest challenge for many CFOs and finance executives is identifying, evaluating and selecting the right tool for the business.
+With a plethora of tools available on the market and all promising to deliver better results, one of the biggest challenges faced by many CFOs and finance executives is identifying, evaluating and selecting the right tool for the business.

 Compounding the problem are a myriad of articles and blogs on finance digitization portraying messages such as, “If you are not yet invested in digital, you have already missed the train or if you are not using the cloud, be aware that everyone else is moving forward and moving faster than you are.”

 For fear of missing out, some finance executives are leading their organizations on digital transformation initiatives without a clearly defined and articulated plan.